Miscellaneous Ration items

 Although not used in any field ration, the 1-oz. bar was available at the PX stores.
 The 2-oz. bars were part of several USAAF survival ration kits.

-This is a two-color printing on thin white paper with a PE backing, making them perfect to carry them around in your pocket without worrying that the chocolate stains your uniform.
+This is a two-color printing on thin white paper with a PE backing, making them perfect to carry them around in your pocket without worrying that the chocolate melts and stains your uniform.

 Cigarette packs, 10-in-1 Ration €2